rjhancock/solaris-vii-games/rules.markdown

 A stable is considered bankrupt when it does not have the funds to pay its wages/admin costs, or a repair cost for its only BattleMech at the end of a week.

 A bankrupt stable may take out a loan to keep itself afloat.
 Only one loan may be taken out at any one time.

+A stable may take out a loan at any time, whether it is bankrupt or not.
+Only one loan may be taken out.

 If the stable already has a loan and becomes bankrupt again, it is in default and the stable is closed by repossession agents.
 The player should roll up a new stable.